[?] Subscribe To This Site

 Which is the Best Kind?

 I have heard a lot of pros and cons for different types of rubber stamps, and I really think it boils down to a personal preference.
-Some like the way the wood feels in their hands, some like the fact that they can store more images by using unmounteds, some like the fact that they can see through the acrylic.
+Some like the way the wood feels in their hands, some like the fact that they can store more images by using unmounted rubber, some like the fact that they can see through the acrylic.

 I use all three as I am interested in the image that the stamp produces.